MapsHD/HDMapping/README.md

 ![largescalemapping2](images/100.gif)

-The methodology behing this research is elaborated in following paper:
+The methodology behing this research is also elaborated in following paper:
 ```
 @article{BEDKOWSKI2023113199,
      title = {Benchmark of multi-view Terrestrial Laser Scanning Point Cloud data registration algorithms},